 Use single-column layouts

+Don’t overcomplicate it for your users; keep in mind that they are looking at a relatively small screen.
 The screen size on mobile devices doesn’t allow multiple columns, and anything more than a single column would make scrolling difficult.

 It is becoming a prevalent opinion among marketers that you should avoid navigation on mobile landing pages and focus on the primary call to action.
 You have also probably grown accustomed to seeing a “hamburger’ button on your screen that brings up navigation options when you click on it.
 This, as well as using sticky headers to include a couple of main navigation links, are the best ways to save some space and avoid clutter.